mkoch-tud/go_ipv6_address_generator/README.md

 - Using a subnet generator struct to keep track of status
 - Cycle through one subnet at a time to create reproducible results
     - as long as the input does not change, the output remains in the same order
+## Update Version 3
+- Added pseudo-random generator (LCG) to traverse address space in a pseudo-random, reproducible fashion.